-Facebook, with over 900+ million users, is the go-to place for recruitment advertising and employer brand-building, but you can’t deny the benefits of being on Twitter.
+Facebook, with over 1.5 billion users, is the go-to place for recruitment advertising and employer brand-building, but you can’t deny the benefits of being on Twitter.

 If you aren’t looking at Twitter as a recruiting tool, here are some quick stats to show you why you darn well should be:

 - 39% of all jobseekers are on Twitter